blue-berry-bb/bachelor-thesis-project/README.md

 <img src="media/tech_stack.png" alt="tech stack" width="500">

 ### Data management: database schema and file system
-The system uses PostgreSQL as a relational database to store structured data, including metadata, user information, and role-based access control.
+The system uses PostgreSQL as a relational database to store structured data, including file metadata, user information, and role-based access control.
 However, documents are not stored directly in the database since relational databases are not optimized for large file storage.
 Instead, a dedicated file system manages document storage in an organized directory structure, while file paths and metadata are maintained in the database.
 This separation enhances performance and security, particularly in handling pseudonymized personal data, where sensitive information is managed through a separate mapping in the tables.

 <img src="media/db_schema_cropped.png" alt="realtional database schema" width="400">